Blackburn Baffin: Operational service

 Initial deliveries, including the two prototypes and 33 production Baffins, were to Gosport for training purposes, such as dummy deck-landings and torpedo practice.
 During January 1934, No. 820 Squadron was the first to be re-equipping with the Baffin.
 On 7 March 1934, it was officially announced that the Baffin would be adopted as the standard torpedo bomber of the FAA.
 Through 1934, efforts were made to quickly disseminate the new aircraft beyond the home region, leading to many being dispatched in kit form to a variety of overseas locations, such as Malta and the Middle East, to equip units in these regions as well.

 As early as January 1935, the Baffin was used at sea with No. 810 Squadron aboard HMS Courageous.
 In August of that year, No. 811 Squadron aboard Furious also received the type, while No. 812 Squadron on Glorious converted during May 1935.
 A flight of six Baffins of No. 810 Squadron headed the formation of FAA aircraft during the Jubilee Board Review off Spithead on 15 July 1935.
 On 22 June 1936, one Baffin, while closely circling the French ocean liner SS Normandie, collided with one of its derricks and crashed onto its foredeck.

-As early as 1936, the Baffin began to be replaced in frontline service by more capable aircraft such as the Fairey Swordfish and the Blackburn Shark.
-No. 812 Squadron was the final FAA unit to operate the Baffin, although most of them would be lost with the destruction of a hangar caused by a tornado in December 1936.
-During September 1937, all remaining aircraft were struck off and shipped back to Britain.
-Entering storage, the type would not reenter British service even with the outbreak of the Second World War, thus it played no role in the conflict.
+In 1936 the Baffin began to be replaced in frontline service by more capable aircraft such as the Fairey Swordfish and the Blackburn Shark.
+No. 812 Squadron was the final FAA unit to operate the Baffin, with most aircraft lost with the destruction of a hangar caused by a tornado in December 1936.
+During September 1937 all remaining aircraft were struck off and shipped back to Britain.
+Entering storage, the type did not reenter British service with the outbreak of the Second World War and played no role in the conflict.